jhpyle/docassemble/_docs/objects.md

 ### <a name="Individual.first_name_hint"></a><a name="Individual.last_name_hint"></a>`.first_name_hint()` and `.last_name_hint()`

-When you are writing questions in an interview, you may find yourself in this position:
+When you are writing questions for an interview, you may find yourself in this position:

 * You are asking for the name of a person;